 Evidence & safety

-A practical note on What to know about facial massage comparisons before changing a face yoga routine for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.
+A practical note on Routine change check: facial massage comparisons for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.

 Direct answer